kyutai-labs/moshivis/README.md

 # In bfloat16 - weights will be downloaded from HF
 uv run server

-# In q4 - using local quantized weights
+# In q4
 uv run server -q 4

-# In q8 - using local quantized weights
+# In q8
 uv run server -q 8

-# In bfloat16 - using local weights
-uv run server --moshi-weights model.safetensors

-# In q4 - using local (quantized) weights
-uv run server --moshi-weights model.safetensors -q 4
 ```

-You can then access the web UI on [http://localhost:8008](http://localhost:8008)
+You can then access the web UI at [http://localhost:8008](http://localhost:8008).

+Note that unlike other backends, not all settings available in the web UI are propagated to the MLX backend.
+Instead, you can configure some options directly via the command line e.g. `--text-temperature`.

 ### Frontends